Louis Persent has reluctantly decided to leave the Sky Academy Sports Scholarship programme due to persistent injury.

 "The guy has been fighting injuries since 2012.
 He's got the potential to be a world class athlete, but sadly with the nature of sport, if you have a weakness in your body that can't be resolved it will find you out.

 "It's been a huge frustration for Louis.
 He has the potential to be a world class athlete and has done everything within his powers to be back on the track and competing.
-It's a massive call and he's upset and feels hurt because he can't fulfil his potential.

 "It's a choice he's made and we at Sky are all very supportive of him.
 Our top Scholars won't all be healthy and won't all go to the Olympics and he just feels he can't do it anymore.
 It's broken him and he wants to go on to a new career.